rikardsaqe/Customer-Churn-Predictor/README.md

 # Getting Started

-- Download and run built_ann.py
+- Download built_ann.py and Churn_Modelling.csv in the same folder
-- Ensure Churn_Modelling.csv is in the same folder
+- Run built_ann.py

 # Built With